STMicroelectronics/lsm6dsv16x-rs/examples/fsm_fourd_stm32f401re/README.md

 This example demonstrates how to interface the **LSM6DSV16X** inertial measurement unit (IMU) sensor with an **STM32F401RE** microcontroller board to detect 4D gestures (X/Y up/down events) using the sensor's finite state machine (FSM) capabilities.

-The program configures the sensor via a predefined UCF-generated register sequence, sets up an external interrupt on a GPIO pin connected to the sensor's interrupt line, and outputs detected gesture events over UART.
+The program configures the sensor via a predefined JSON-generated register sequence, sets up an external interrupt on a GPIO pin connected to the sensor's interrupt line, and outputs detected gesture events over UART.

 The code is written in Rust using the `stm32f4xx-hal` hardware abstraction layer and the `lsm6dsv16x` sensor driver crate.
-It leverages a UCF configuration embedded in the code to program the sensor FSM for gesture detection.
+It leverages a JSON configuration embedded in the code to program the sensor FSM for gesture detection.

 ---